🦄 A little bit of positivity for everyone :D

 Mostly known for their Beach Queens swimsuit figure line, which are 1/10 scale and not super fancy, but they’re getting better (along with an increasing price tag).
 Larger statues are fine.

 Touhous and now just about any series willing to sell out for cheap galore.
 Mostly sculpted by i-con and suffer from same face syndrome.
 The photos of the prototypes do not reflect the final result which is often flawed in details and paint, as well as a really irregular QC.
-The company appeared to have died but have announced new figures, there is currently no proof that they have improved.
+The company is dead.

 Lots of nice ero figures, but the time between prototype and release tends to be pretty long (2+ years).